ibm-cloud-docs/power-iaas/network-architecture-nrt.md

     * All appliance features are customer-managed.
     * Via the IBM Cloud UI/CLI/API, you select your VLANs and hence, the associated subnets, that you want to associate with your gateway appliance.
 Associating a VLAN with a gateway appliance reroutes, or trunks, that VLAN and all of its subnets to your appliance, giving you control over filtering, forwarding, and protection.
     * A gateway appliance is attached to two non-removable transit VLANs, one each for your public, and private networks.
-* The Classic infrastructure environment VRF contains the following routes, it will **NOT** contain routes to your remote networks:
+* The classic infrastructure environment VRF contains the following routes, it will **NOT** contain routes to your remote networks:
     * Subnets that are assigned to you by IBM Cloud for use in your classic environment.
     * Your Power subnets advertised by the Power router.
 * A site-to-site IPSec VPN is configured between a gateway in your remote network and the gateway appliance.